jedimt/hcicollector/README.md

 # HCICollector

-The HCI Ccollector is a container based metrics collection and graphing solution for NetApp HCI and SolidFire systems running Element OS 9+
+The HCI Collector is a container-based metrics collection and graphing solution for NetApp HCI and SolidFire systems running Element OS 9+

 # Current Release
 v .7 (beta)